 Having a team of digital natives (those that have grown up during recent digital technology advancements) is a great advantage.
 They can easily learn and adapt to new tools & techniques required to carry out your organization’s mission with efficient means.
-Plus, they are often technologically curious and inclined to always be learning about new methods for performing their work.
+Plus, they are often technologically curious and always inclined to be learning about new methods for performing their work.
 Having team members like this is a great asset because they stay on top of current trends and are then willing to teach others in your organization, thus increasing the efficacy of your team.

-Previously, where we may have seen protective intelligence teams dominated by those with past government, military, or similar experience, we are now seeing an influx of young professionals with remarkable academic backgrounds.
+Previously, where we may have seen corporate security teams dominated by those with past government, military, or similar experience, we are now seeing an influx of young professionals with remarkable academic backgrounds.
 It’s common to see a GSOC or investigative program with several team members that hold advanced degrees in international studies or related criminal justice disciplines.
 Additionally, many of them have completed notable internships with NGOs or have served in varying degrees of public law enforcement.
 Being able to source talented professionals with diverse academic backgrounds can add great value to our programs, especially given how much weight is placed on written products and presentation skills in our line of work.

 Although team members with technology and academics as strong suits can be remarkably helpful, the importance of tempering their work with the expertise of senior team members cannot be overstated.
 We have found that teams do their best work when there are open lines of communication and collaboration between these two cohorts.
 Like so many other areas of our work as security professionals, everything comes down to knowledge sharing among team members.
-When younger team members learn from their more-experienced counterparts, yet are still given permission to creatively ideate, the benefits for the entire program are enormous.
+When younger team members learn from their more-experienced counterparts yet are still given permission to creatively ideate, the benefits for the entire program are enormous.

 Technology’s Growing Role